aau-network-security/haaukins-webclient/README.md

 # gRPC - Vue.js - Go - Envoy
-It is a basic gRPC Hello Word example.
-It is implemented in go and Vue.js, respectively server and client side.
-To enable the communication between them there is a proxy (Envoy), implemented in the Dockerfile.
+This repository contains the Web Client (used to interact with Haaukins) and the Envoy proxy (used to enable the communication between client and server).

 ## Prerequisites
 - Go v1.11 and Golang